Intro from Corinne

-Intro from Corinne – How Difficult it is to Build a Mold-Preventative House
+What it takes to Build a Mold-Preventative House

 This post does not go over every detail of the build, as that would take a whole book.
-But it does cover the main tricky areas, as well as the main materials used.
+But it does cover the main tricky areas and how they problem solved for mold-prone areas, as well as the main materials used.

 I am very excited about this post.
 I think it adds something really important to the tiny house conversation.

 The following is written by Terran and has a few comments inserted by me.
 It has been edited for grammar and length by me.
-The owner himself will be away from the internet for the next 3 years, so he will not be available.
+The owner himself will be away from the internet for 3 years from the date that this was first posted.

 Intro from Terran the Builder